What is speech analytics and how does it benefit businesses?

 Learn how Uniphore’s speech analytics solution can help you transform your contact center.

-Speech analytics is the method of understanding customer calls or text with an aim of extracting valuable insights from it.
+One of several speech technologies, speech analytics is the method of understanding customer calls or text with an aim of extracting valuable insights from it.
 Speech analytics is mostly used by customer service organizations in their contact centers.
 It lets brands improve their customer service and uncover valuable information about the customers.

 - Understand the customers and their problems better